U.S. judge temporarily blocks Trump immigration order nationwide

 A Department of Homeland Security official told NBC News that the judge's order will have no immediate practical effect.
 All previously issued visas from the seven affected countries were canceled by last week's executive order, the official said, meaning people would have to reapply.

+The Trump administration could seek a stay of the Seattle judge's order.

-Related: Over 100,000 Visas Have Been Revoked by Immigration Ban, Justice Dept. Says
+Related: Around 60,000 Visas Revoked by Trump's Immigration Order, State Dept. Says

 Washington state announced on Monday that it was filing a federal lawsuit challenging the executive order, which Trump signed on Jan.
 27 as part of an executive action the president said was aimed at keeping Americans safe from terrorism.